camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-migration.md

 When accessing the migration page from the process definition or instance page, an appropriate source and target definition key and version is already set.
 Otherwise you can set the process definition key and version for both the source and target at the top of the page.
 After selecting a source and a target, the diagrams for these process definition versions are displayed.
 Also, a first draft of a migration plan is [generated]({{< relref "user-guide/process-engine/process-instance-migration.md#generating-a-migration-plan" >}}) and successfully mapped activities are highlighted with a green checkmark symbol <span class="badge" style="border: 1px solid #4cae4c; background-color: #5cb85c;">
   <span class="glyphicon glyphicon-ok"></span>
 </span>.
-Hovering over an activity will highlight the corresponding source and target activities for the mapping.
+Hovering over an activity highlights the corresponding source and target activities for the mapping.

 Activities that have running instances, but are not mapped to a target activity, have a yellow warning marker <span class="badge" style="background-color: #f0ad4e; border: 1px solid #eea236;">
   <span class="glyphicon glyphicon-warning-sign"></span>